Leadership of PE at Westwood Primary School.

 Five Pillars of PE

-PE Lessons at Westwood are planned with our 5 Pillars in mind.
-These not only focus on developing the children's skills within PE but also to develop and promote healthy lifestyles and also broarden their knowledge of the different sports and physical activities that they can take part in.
+PE falls under the Positive Lifestyles Whole School Curriculum Pillar.
+The PE curriculum has 5 unique Pillars as shown below.
+These not only focus on developing the children's skills within PE, but also develop and promote healthy lifestyles and aim to broaden children's knowledge of the different sports and physical activities.

-- Acquiring and developing skills: Children will acquire and develop skills using their bodies and equipment where necessary to allow them to take part in the different areas of PE and school sport.
+- Acquiring and developing skills: Children acquire and develop skills using their bodies and sports equipment to allow them to take part in the different areas of PE and school sport.

-- Selecting and applying: Children will be able to select and apply rules, strategies, skills, tactics, and compositional ideas across the different sports, strands of PE and activities which they complete.
+- Selecting and applying: Children select and apply rules, strategies, skills, tactics, and compositional ideas across the different sports, strands of PE and activities which they complete.

-- Broad range of physical activities: children will take part in a broad range of physical activities including dance, gymnastics, athletics, games, net/wall sports such as tennis and badminton, OAA and swimming (in selected year groups).
-This will allow them to apply all the other pillars and give them an opportunity to start their journey into competitive sports.
+- Broad range of physical activities: children take part in a broad range of physical activities including dance, gymnastics, athletics, games, net/wall sports such as tennis and badminton, OAA and swimming (in selected year groups).
+This allows them to apply all the other pillars and give them an opportunity to start their journey into competitive sports.